24 hours customer service +9779849693351

 For anyone looking for a quiet, off-the-beaten-path trek in Nepal, the Jomsom to Dolpo route is a perfect choice.
 Whether you love adventure and nature or want to experience traditional Tibetan culture, this trek provides a truly unforgettable journey.

-The Jomsom Dolpo trek begins with the scenic early morning flight that takes you over the Annapurna and Dhaulagiri ranges into the windy Kali Gandaki valley.
+The Jomsom Dolpo Trek begins with a scenic morning flight that takes you over the Annapurna and Dhaulagiri ranges into the windy Kali Gandaki valley.
 After landing in Jomsom, the trek begins with a gentle walk along the Kali Gandaki River toward Kagbeni.
-A historic village and gateway to Upper Mustang and the lower part of Mustang for the Jomsom Muktinath trek, .
+A historic village and gateway to Upper Mustang and the lower part of Mustang for the Jomsom Muktinath Trek.

 Culture: Kagbeni is a Tibetan-influenced village with a 500-year-old monastery, chortens, mani walls, and prayer flags fluttering in the wind.
 Its mud-brick houses reflect ancient salt trade routes.

-From here, trekkers cross the rain shadow area alongside the Himalayan landscapes, high-altitude passes, apple orchards, and isolated villages where traditional life remains untouched by modernity.
-The Jomsom trails cover the Gravel paths, rocky sections, strong afternoon winds, and a beautiful mountain view.
+From here, trekkers cross the rain shadow region with the Himalayan landscapes, high-altitude passes, apple orchards, and isolated villages where traditional life remains untouched by modernity.
+The Jomsom trails cover the gravel paths, rocky sections, strong afternoon winds, and a beautiful mountain view.

 The Jomsom Dolpo trek winds through the southern section of Dolpo, home to mystical landscapes, centuries-old monasteries, and the famous Shey Phoksundo Lake.
 Unlike the Upper Dolpo trek, which requires more time and expense, the Lower Dolpo route is relatively more accessible yet equally rewarding.